Easy DIY Kids Desk

 Drill Pocket Holes

-Using your Kreg Pocket Hole Jig, you want to make several pocket holes in the aprons as shown in the photos.
+Using your Kreg Pocket Hole Jig, you want to make several pocket holes in the aprons, as shown in the photos.
 I set my Kreg to 1.5 inches.
-You want to make two on each end to connect to the legs, and then several in the middle to connect the top later on.
+You want to make two on each end to connect to the legs and then several in the middle to join the top later.

 -